theLongLab/IMAS/README.md

 IMAS is a batteries-included JAR executable.
 All needed external jar packages are included in the downloadable, IMAS.jar.
 To download all necessary files, users can use the command
 `git clone https://github.com/theLongLab/IMAS.git`

 As we used an R package "SKAT", the users have to install "R" and "SKAT" (https://cran.r-project.org/web/packages/SKAT/index.html).
 The versions of "R" and "SKAT" package that we have used on our platform are: version 2.0.0 for "SKAT" and version 3.6.1 for "R".
-Users are also expected to have java (version: 1.8) and Plink (version: 1.9) should also be installed on their platform.
+Users are also expected to have java (version: 1.8) and Plink (version: 1.9) installed on their platform.

 Usage: